When you’re visiting the Valley of the Sun, don’t miss the opportunity to take some day trips from Phoenix!

 Visit the Pima Air and Space Museum to get a view of what it was like from above in the cockpit of a retired plane.
 You can see a few hundred aircraft on the huge property, more than 300.
 In fact, it is the third-largest aviation museum in the world.

-There are a few hangers and a huge outside area to tour, including some planes from WWII and even earlier. it’s a really cool place to visit, and though I wasn’t overly interested to go, I ended up having to be dragged out of there.
+There are a few hangers and a huge outside area to tour, including some planes from WWII and even earlier.
+It’s a really cool place to visit, and though I wasn’t overly interested in going, I ended up having to be dragged out of there.
 My favorite place was the “boneyard,” where many of the really old, retired planes are housed.
 It’s well worth a visit.

 Wander the Barrio